Virtual experiences: Nelson Tasman from home

 Photo: Maruia River Retreat

-The team at the Maruia River Retreat are running regular yoga and breathwork classes, virtually!
-Discover the calm amongst the chaos and subscribe to their Youtube channel to watch the recordings.
+Last year the team at Maruia River Retreat decided to run regular yoga and breathwork classes virtually!
+Discover the calm amongst the chaos and visit their Youtube channel to watch the recordings.